PyQuotex

 async def authenticate(self):

-status, message = await self.login(
+status, message = await login(

 self.username,